webpack-contrib/closure-webpack-plugin/README.md

 [Closure-Library](https://developers.google.com/closure/library/) is a utility library designed for full compatibility with Closure-Compiler.

-## Webpack 4 Known Issues

- * The dynamic import `import('foo')` will not return the namespace for CommonJS modules currently.

 ## Older Versions

 For webpack 3 support, see https://github.com/webpack-contrib/closure-webpack-plugin/tree/webpack-3